cioccarellia/Kurl/README.md

 ## Kurl Docs
 You use a `kurl` launcher function to start composing your request.
-Kurl provides a DSL with a set of methods to compose it.
+Kurl provides a DSL with a set of methods to shape it up.

-Its return type is `KurlRequest`.
+It returns an object of `KurlRequest` type.
 There are a bunch of functions and extensions you can invoke to start using Kurl:

 ```kotlin